 If you’re concerned with the cost of your treatment, Invisalign may not be the best choice.
 For people with mild cases of misalignment, express or at-home treatment are both viable and affordable Invisalign alternatives.
 Below are a few alternative clear aligner treatments worth considering:

-- SmileDirectClub ($1,895): SmileDirectClub is the first and leading home aligner brand.
+SmileDirectClub is the first and best-known home aligner brand.
 They’ve treated more patients than all of the other home aligner companies combined.
-And, they currently have over 300 SmileShop locations nationwide.
+They currently have over 100 SmileShop locations nationwide, where you can get your teeth scanned for free, plus they offer financing for every customer and prorated refunds during treatment.

-For a more detailed look at SmileDirectClub, check out our comprehensive review.
+For a more detailed look at AlignerCo, check out our comprehensive AlignerCo review.

 Invisalign is a popular and highly effective way to straighten your teeth, but it isn’t the perfect treatment for everyone.
 If you’d prefer a more affordable or convenient treatment option, there are viable alternatives.
 Both home aligners and Invisalign Express offer compelling benefits, and they may be a better fit for you.